darekdesu/btc-checker/README.md

 ## BTC-Checker

-This is a Bitcoin average price checker.
+This is a Bitcoin average market price checker.

 It checks if bitcoin averange price in PLN changed more than X PLN at every minute past every hour from 8 through 22.